soni252k/Face-Recognition-System/README.md

 1. Download the zip file and extract it.

-2. Open command propmt and locate the folder.
+2. Open command prompt and locate the folder.

 3. Type " pip install -r requirements.txt "
 requirements.txt contains all the required libraries, thus all of them will be installed in your PC.